-Discussion in 'Health News and Research unrelated to ME/CFS' started by Webdog, Mar 27, 2018.
+Discussion in 'Other health news and research' started by Webdog, Mar 27, 2018.

 i think this might contradict or clarify the recent reports that anticholinergics including ibuprofen are correlated with dementia.